Computing with B-series: Applications of B-series to Runge-Kutta methods

 \subsubsection{Modified equation analysis}

 The modified equation (up to order eight) for this example can be obtained with the following code:

-After some cleaning up, we find that the modified equation RHS is closely related to the original RHS:
+After some cleaning up, we find that the modified equation RHS is closely related to the original RHS: \revB{

-where $P$ is a polynomial.
-In fact, this structure could be anticipated because the Hamiltonian structure of \eqref{nlo} implies that the even-order derivatives of $f$ are proportional to $f$, while odd-order derivatives are proportional to $y$.
-This means that any odd-order derivative terms would be non-conservative, whereas (since we know the midpoint method is energy-conservative) \cite[Corollary~5.3]{hairer2013geometric} guarantees that every truncation of the modified equation B-series must be conservative.
-The polynomial $P(z)$ is, up to terms of order $z^9$,
+\revB{where $g$ is a function of one variable, with the first terms in its power series (obtained from the code above) being }} In fact, this structure could be anticipated because the Hamiltonian structure of \eqref{nlo} implies that the even-order derivatives of $f$ are proportional to $f$, while odd-order derivatives are proportional to $y$.
+This means that any odd-order derivative terms would be non-conservative, whereas (since we know the midpoint method is energy-conservative) \cite[Corollary~IX.5.3]{hairer2013geometric} guarantees that every truncation of the modified equation B-series must be conservative.

-For this example we can find a $f_h$ in an alternative and more direct way\footnote{This was pointed out in a private communication by Prof. Ernst Hairer.}.
+\revB{For this example we can find $f_h$ in an alternative and more direct way\footnote{This was pointed out in a private communication by Prof. Ernst Hairer.}.
+From \eqref{num_sol} we have

 and differentiating both sides with respect to $h$ yields